Jimmy-Trinh/MemorizeGame-SITE-prework/README.md

 The following **additional** features are implemented:

 - [x] Add mistake counter alert to let user know how many wrong guesses they still have before losing.
+- [x] Add on screen display of the # of mistakes left under the game buttons.
+Make it red.

 ## Video Walkthrough